 At her apartment, she scooped up her tabby cat, Azrael, when he butted his tan head against her shin in greeting as she came through the front door.
 Dropping her purse on the table at the end of the couch, she scratched him behind the ears and carried him into the kitchen.
 He squirmed out of her arms and landed neatly on his feet, nearly tripping her as he twisted between her legs while she went about giving him fresh water and putting down his dinner.

 Not particularly hungry herself, she grabbed an apple out of the basket on the counter and a jar of peanut butter, then, after pouring a tall glass of milk, took it all out into the living room.
-Flicking on the TV, for the background noise and the distraction, she cut off a slice of the Fiji, smearing it with a blob of peanut butter, and absently watched the actors on screen.
+Flicking on the TV, for the background noise and the distraction, she cut off a slice of the Fiji, smearing it with a blob of peanut butter, and absently watched the actors on-screen.

 After showering and blow-drying her hair, she climbed into bed.
 Azrael, jumping up with her, curled up on the spare pillow beside her head.
 She reached over, stroking her hand down his spine, and started his little kitty engine rumbling.
 The rhythmic sound of his purring, coupled with the mental exhaustion caused by a long day of worrying about her dad and of doctors talking at her, sent Rocky almost straight to sleep.